 Basic living expenses

 Looking through the classifieds at jobs and rentals many years ago, Ehrenreich realized that the low wages offered for most of the jobs that were listed wouldn't cover even the most basic living expenses.
-This led to her undertaking "undercover research" as a low-wage worker for her book, Nickel and Dimed: On (Not) Getting by in
+This led to her undertaking "undercover research" as a low-wage worker for her book, Nickel and Dimed: On (Not) Getting by in America.

 The jobs she took in food service, housekeeping, and retail all paid poorly, offered little opportunity for advancement, and were physically and mentally difficult.
 "I never used the word 'unskilled' ever to describe anybody's job again," Ehrenreich said.
 "All jobs take skill, intelligence, concentration, and deserve our respect.
 That's what I learned."

 She also discovered, she said, that the jobs affected the workers' ability to function as citizens, as they were most often not able to take off time from work to vote.
 And even if they could, she said, many didn't because they felt disenfranchised.